hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 - The pair $(n_i, s_i)$, sometimes written $(n_i) : (s_i)$, is called the
 $i^\text{th}$ *mode* of $L$.

-In this note, we are not very concerned with the goal of layout objects, much rather with the mathemtical constructions of layouts and the operations on them.
-However, the summary of layouts is that they are used to represent *offsets* of elements in CuTe tensors (that is, how far is each element from the tensor's first element in the GPU memory).
-In particular, the size tuple $N$ represents the shapes of a tensor, while the stride tuple $S$ represents the strides in each mode of the shape.

-In the next section, we will study the *canonical functions* of layouts, which represent how to map certain coordinate representations to offsets in layouts.
+In the next section, we will study the *canonical functions* of layouts, which represent how to map coordinates to offsets in layouts.

-\# TODO: maybe write about the extension of layouts (i.e., the last mode become $\infty$).

-### Canonical functions
+## Canonical functions

 <div class="statement" markdown="1">